dallen72/teamwater-itch-jam-july-25/README.md

 	- make sure menue is showing up correctly on the dialog box on the level
 	- make sure the energy is showing for the user (Shawn)
 	- make sure the user knows what the energy does and where it is located (Shawn)
-	- show the user that they won, when they won (David)
 	- Add a second level (David)  with a simple transition to the next level

 #Secondary: